DashieTM/hyprdock/README.md

 - mirror_command => run after using mirror or default function for external monitors
 - wallpaper_command => run after plugging in a monitor

+### CSS
+By default hyprdock uses your system gtk3 theme.\
+The style can be configured with your own CSS file.\
+Just overwrite the css_string variable in the toml configuration file.

+List of IDs
+- MainWindow
+- MainBox
+- InternalButton
+- ExternalButton
+- ExtendButton
+- MirrorButton